CyberShadow/hax11/README.md

 ## Status

 The following table represents the results of testing this library on the author's machine, consisting of a 1920x1200 monitor at (0,0), and a 4K monitor in MST mode (thus presenting itself as two 1920x2160 panels) at (1920,0).
+The 4K monitor is the primary one.

 The desired result (and solution listed to achieve said result) is to launch the game in full-screen on the 4K monitor, at 4K resolution if the game supports it.